 The fuel use tax is a complement to the motor fuel tax and the sales tax and is levied on commercial vehicles.
-In contrast to the motor fuel tax, which is imposed on the amount of fuel purchased within the State, the fuel use tax is imposed on fuel purchased outside but used within New York.
+In contrast to the motor fuel tax, which is imposed on the amount of fuel purchased within the State, the fuel use tax is imposed on fuel purchased out-of-State but used within New York.
 This tax is levied on the basis of the number of miles traveled on the public highways of the State.
 The aggregate fuel use tax rate is the sum of the appropriate motor fuel tax rate and the sales tax rate.
 The statewide rate for the sales tax component is equal to the State rate of 8 cents per gallon for motor fuel and diesel motor fuel plus the lowest county sales tax rate.
 A credit or refund is allowed for motor fuel tax or sales tax paid on fuels purchased but not used within the State.

-Commercial carriers, who are liable for the TMT, must purchase a certificate of registration.
-In 2007, the registration system replaced the permit system to adhere to a 2005 Federal transportation bill.
-This bill stated that States were no longer authorized to issue highway use tax permits.
-The registration system is based on the license plate number of a vehicle.
-The cost structure has not changed.
-The Commissioner of Taxation and Finance could deny registration if the carrier has not paid monies due from any other tax.
-There is now a civil penalty for any person who fails to obtain a certificate of registration when it is required.
+The current registration system is based on the license plate number of each vehicle.
+The Commissioner could deny registration if the carrier has not paid monies due from any other tax and there is a civil penalty for any person who fails to obtain a certificate of registration when it is required.
+In addition, the Commissioner of the Department of Taxation and Finance is authorized to mail out decals to TMT carriers.

 Most taxpayers remit the TMT on a monthly basis.
 The tax is remitted on or before the last day of each month for the preceding month.
 Fuel use taxpayers file quarterly with their home state under the rules of the International Fuel Use Tax Agreement (IFTA).
 The home state subsequently distributes the funds to the state where the liability occurred.
-The highway use certificate of registration is currently issued and renewed every three years.
+The highway use certificate of registration is usually issued and renewed every three years.